flaneurette/Health-Library/Documents/PinchPenny/README.md

 Over 10 years, this amounts to **€100.000** if maximum frugality is applied.
 That is enough money for a serious downpayment on a house.

 > ♻️ Extra bonus: you help save the environment.

+Most tips can be started or accomplished, in just a day of work.

 ---